 - Veterans who must make long trips (40 miles driving distance or more from the closest VA medical facility with a full time primary care physician) to get care

 - Those who must travel by air, boat, or ferry to the closest VA medical facility

 - There are other burdens created by excessive travel to the nearest VA facility

-One of the VA’s solutions to the problem of timely care was the Veterans Choice Program.
 VCP was described on the VA official site as “a benefit that allows eligible Veterans to receive health care from a community provider.”
-It was an alternative to waiting for a VA appointment to become available or making a long journey to the nearest VA medical facility.
+It was intended to provide alternative access to care rather than waiting for a VA appointment to become available or making a long journey to the nearest VA medical facility.

 VA no longer offers community care to Veterans under the Veterans Choice Program (VCP) but veterans may be eligible for community care under the “Grandfather” provision related to distance eligibility for VCP.

 VCP was replaced by a program called Veterans Community Care (VCC).
 This replacement came after a bit of “planned obsolescence” for VCP–it was created to run for a period of time (three years or until the funds for the program ran out) and was intended to operate “separate from VA’s existing program providing Veterans care outside of the VA system” according to the VA official site.

 Veterans Community Care (VCC) Program The Replacement to the Veterans Choice Program

 In order to comply with the MISSION Act of 2018, the VA on June 6, 2019 sunset its Veterans Choice Program, a program that allowed veterans who received care at the VA to see non-VA community-based providers based upon certain eligibility requirements.
 The MISSION Act and the new Veterans Community Care Program is streamlining the process to make it easier for veterans to receive the care they need.

 All VCP agreements officially expired as of June 6, 2019; the date of the “sunset” of the program.